Richard and Mary Parker

-Richard and Mary Parker are fictional characters appearing in American comic books published by Marvel Comics.
-They are the parents of Peter Parker, the superhero known as Spider-Man.
+Richard and Mary Parker are characters appearing in American comic books published by Marvel Comics.
+They are the parents of Peter Parker, the superhero known as Spider-Man, and Teresa Parker, a S.H.I.E.L.D. agent.

 Richard and Mary Parker have been adapted to appear in several animated television series and video games.
 Campbell Scott and Embeth Davidtz portrayed the characters in the films The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014).
+Emma Roberts portrayed Mary Parker in the Sony's Spider-Man Universe film Madame Web (2024), and Josh Keaton voiced Richard Parker in the Marvel Cinematic Multiverse animated series Your Friendly Neighborhood Spider-Man (2025).

 Publication history

 Richard and Mary Parker were created by Stan Lee and Larry Lieber.
-For many years prior to The Amazing Spider-Man Annual #5 (published in 1968), there had been no explanation of why Peter Parker was being raised by his aunt and uncle, with his parents only appearing in flashbacks and photographs.
+For many years before The Amazing Spider-Man Annual #5 (November 1968), there had been no explanation of why Peter Parker was being raised by his aunt and uncle, with his parents only appearing in flashbacks and photographs.
 That issue finally answered the question: Richard and Mary Parker were murdered by Albert Malik, who was one of Johann Schmidt's successors to the persona of Red Skull.

 In The Amazing Spider-Man #365 (August 1992), Spider-Man's 30th anniversary, they reappeared.
 Two years later, however, in #388 (April 1994), they were revealed to be Life Model Decoys created by the Chameleon and were destroyed.

 In the novel Mary Jane, it is said they died in a plane accident while going to Switzerland to turn in some important discovery that Richard made.
 Peter tries to figure out what the discovery was but fails, as he cannot figure out the things Richard has written on his board.

-In July 1997, Untold Tales of Spider-Man #-1, part of Marvel Comics' "Flashback Month" event, written by Roger Stern and drawn by John Romita, Sr., the characters' origins are expanded.
+In July 1997, Untold Tales of Spider-Man #−1, part of Marvel Comics' "Flashback Month" event, written by Roger Stern and drawn by John Romita, Sr., the characters' origins are expanded.
 Since then, they have rarely been mentioned.